shellbro/dockerfile-dropbox/README.md

 docker rm dropbox
 ```

-and start your container from new image as for the first time.
+and start your container from the new image as for the first time.

 # Dropbox auto-upgrade issue